potetm/lightweaver/README.md

 ## Usage

-There are two primary ways of using Lightweaver: plan/plan-rev and start/stop.
+All Lightweaver does is attempt to give you an accurate sorting for your component start/stop functions.
+There are two primary ways of using
+it: plan/plan-rev and start/stop.

 ### `plan` and `plan-rev`